ethernodeio/enui/README.md

-## enKeep-ui
+## enUI

-enKeep UI build in react based on [ETC Labs Core's pristine-type-script template](https://github.com/etclabscore/pristine-typescript-react).
+enUI build in react based on [ETC Labs Core's pristine-type-script template](https://github.com/etclabscore/pristine-typescript-react).

-enKeep-ui is a out of the box dashboard dapp, that levereges the enOS API/SDK to get your started wtih Ethereum based blockchain nodes and creating dapps just like this one.
+enUI is a dashboard app build on top of [enApi](https://github.com/ethernodeio/enapi/), to get you started with running and managing your own Ethereum nodes.

 ### Contributing